wifi1999/KusiNote/README.md

 Manages post/comment request notifications.
 Requests from post and comment services are forwarded to the query service for database management

 ### query service
-Manages user data, including posts and comments, connected with MongoDB database
+Manages user data, including posts and comments, connected with MongoDB database through Mongoose operations

 ### client
 Renders web pages for the note-taking app.